Fuco1/smartparens/README.md

 * [x] inteligent handling of closing pair.
 If user types `(`, `(|)` is inserted.
 If he then types `word)` the result is `(word)|` not `(word)|)`.
 This behaviour is cancelled if user moves backwards during editing or move point outside of the pair.
 * [x] automatic deletion of whole pairs.
 With pair `("\{" "\}")` (LaTeX literal brackets), `\{|\}` and backspace will remove both of the pairs. `\{\}|` and backspace will remove the whole closing pair. `\{|` and backspace will remove the whole opening pair.
 * [x] when followed by the same opening pair or word, do not insert the whole pair.
 That is: `|()` followed by `(` will produce `(|()` instead of `(|)()`.
 Similarly, `|word` followed by `(` will produce `(|word`.
-* [/] wraps region in defined pairs or defined tag pairs for "tag-modes" (xml/html...).
-Partially implemented, now support single-character wrapping.
+* [x] wraps region in defined pairs or defined tag pairs for "tag-modes" (xml/html...). (tags not implemented yet).
   * Different tags are supported, for example, languages that would use `{tag}` instead of `<tag>` or different opening pair and closing pair syntax, for example opening with `(tag` and closing with `)` (a.k.a. s-expression)
 * automatically escape strings if wrapped with another string. `this "string"` turns to `"this \"string\""` automaticaly.
 * [x] automatically escape typed quotes inside a string

-**All features** are fully customizable.
+**All features** are fully customizable via `M-x customize-group smartparens`.
 You can turn every behaviour on or off for best user experience (yay buzzwords).

-This is a developement version NOT ready for use yet.
-Features marked with [x] are somewhat completed.
-However, feel free to install it and report bugs :)
+This is still a developement pre 1.0 version.
+Features marked with [x] are fully implemented.
+Free to install it and report bugs or new features :)

 Installation
 ===========